srikanth-ink/DBMS-notes/README.md

 # DBMS-notes
-curated dbms concepts for better foundation
+curated dbms concepts for a better foundation